idaholab/moose/modules/doc/content/python/testers/RunException.md

 - should_crash: Indicates that the test is expected to crash or otherwise terminate early.
 Defaults to True

-Tests with an `expect_assert` parameter will only be ran in DEBUG and DEVEL mode, not in OPT mode.
+Tests with an `expect_assert` parameter will only be run in DEBUG and DEVEL mode, not in OPT mode.
 Other test commands & restrictions may be found in the [TestHarness documentation](TestHarness.md).

 ## Example test configuration in the MOOSE test suite